Doc Sadler's unorthodox wardrobe change | The Student Printz

-On Senior day, Southern Miss head coach stepped out onto the court wearing something he had not put on since January 19 against Old Dominion—a suit.
+On Senior day, Southern Miss head coach Doc Sadler stepped out onto the court wearing something he had not put on since January 19 against Old Dominion—a suit.

 Sadler had dressed up and put on a suit for the Senior Day pictures.
 However, for those paying attention, including the players, everyone was forced to do a double take.

-“I did the suit today because Matt Grubbs made a great point to me when I was talking to him,” Southern Miss coach Doc Sadler said. “‘You look a lot better in a suit’ and he is right in a tie for the pictures.
+“I did the suit today because Mac Grubbs made a great point to me when I was talking to him,” Southern Miss coach Doc Sadler said. “‘You look a lot better in a suit’ and he is right, in a tie for the pictures.
 But I’ve gotten too comfortable coaching the way I am.”

 When asked about it in the post-game press conference, senior Cortez Edwards did not realize it until the question was asked but senior Tyree Griffin caught it.